wiln/flash-console/branches/2.3/doc/readme.txt

 ===2.3===
-  * memoryMonitor and fpsMonitor setters are not Boolean (used to be int)
+  * memoryMonitor and fpsMonitor setters are now Boolean (used to be int)
   * Added CChannel functionality where you can create instances of console channel.
   * Performace increase in terms of log lines management.